Stages 1-3 (years k-6)

 - Students are engaged in a variety of activities such as petting and feeding a variety of native & farmyard animals, guided zoo tour, Amazing race, basket weaving, draw totems, and experience body paint made from clay known as Ocre.

-(GST can be claimed back in its entirety)
+(GST can be claimed back in its entirety as this excursion is an education service)